pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_message-actions.md

 # Message Actions API for Objective-C SDK

-Use Message Actions to add/remove metadata on published messages (receipts, reactions).
-Subscribe to channels to receive action events; fetch past actions from Message Persistence.
+Use **Message Actions** to add/remove metadata on published messages (for example: receipts, reactions).
+Clients **subscribe** to receive message action events, and can **fetch** historical actions via **Message Persistence**.

-Note: Requires Message Persistence enabled in the Admin Portal for all operations.

 ##### Reactions
-“Message Reactions” are Message Actions used for emoji/social reactions; same underlying API.
+“Message Reactions” is a common use of Message Actions for emoji/social reactions (same underlying API).

+---

 ## Add message action

+##### Requires Message Persistence
+Enable Message Persistence for your key in the [Admin Portal](https://admin.pubnub.com/) (see [support article](https://support.pubnub.com/hc/en-us/articles/360051974791-How-do-I-enable-add-on-features-for-my-keys-)).

-Add an action to a published message.
-Response includes the added action.
+Add an action to a published message; response includes the added action.

+##### Message Actions vs. Message Reactions
+- **Message Actions**: generic metadata (receipts, confirmations, custom data).
+- **Message Reactions**: Message Actions used specifically for emoji/social reactions (terminology varies across SDKs, functionality is the same).

 ### Method(s)

+Use this Objective-C method:

 ```
 `1- (void)addMessageActionWithRequest:(PNAddMessageActionRequest *)request